racersmith/routing/docs/api-reference.md

 `confirm(content, *args, dismissible=True, **kwargs)`
 : Shows a confirmation dialog.
 If `dismissible` is `True`, the dialog will be dismissed when the user navigates to a new page.
 To override Anvil's default alert, you can set the `anvil.alert = router.alert`.

+`before_load_hook(func)`
+: Decorator.
+Registers a method as a before-load hook for a route.
+Multiple hooks are supported; all will be called in base-to-subclass order, and their returned dictionaries merged into the navigation context.
+Enables composable, reusable, and global route behaviors.

+See examples in the navigation section

 ## Classes

 `Route`